Protecting People and Places

 Enabling and empowering individuals to achieve common goals safely while improving and maintaining the health of the University Community.

-The Corporate Health and Safety Department provides help, advice and support to effectively manage health and safety throughout the University.
+The Corporate Health and Safety Department provides help, advice and support to effectively manage health and safety across all departments and activities including teaching, research, staff and students.
 It also ensures that the University understands and carries out their legal and moral responsibilities in relation to the health, safety and welfare of staff, students, contractors and members of the public.
 To contact the Department, call +44 2392 843075 or email firstname.lastname@example.org.

 University Health and Safety